 Sponsored Project Closeout

 The closeout process at UC Berkeley is a set of procedures in response to the requirements of federal policy OMB 2 CFR §200.343.
-Several campus units are involved in this process: Campus Shared Services Research Administration (CSS RA) working with the individual PIs and campus departments in which sponsored research is performed, Contracts and Grants Accounting, the Sponsored Projects Office (SPO), Equipment Management (EM), and, occasionally, the Office of Technology Licensing (OTL).
+Several campus units are involved in this process: Berkeley Regional Services Research Administration (BRS RA) working with the individual Principal Investigator (PIs) and campus departments in which sponsored research is performed, Contracts and Grants Accounting (CGA), the Sponsored Projects Office (SPO), Equipment Management (EM), and, occasionally, the Office of Technology Licensing (OTL).

 Final Technical Reports

-The Principal Investigator (PI) is responsible for the submission of any final technical reports required under the terms of an award in the form required by the sponsor.
+The PI is responsible for the submission of any final technical reports required under the terms of an award in the form required by the sponsor.
 PIs should consult their award terms to determine what reports are required as well as when how the sponsor expects to receive these reports.
 For more guidance, see Progress Reports / Final Technical Reports.

 Final Financial Reports